CTCC | Community

 & Technical College Consortium

 The growing unmanned aircraft system (UAS), or drone industry is creating a vast array of new workforce opportunities.
 In addition to entrepreneurial launches of new small UAS companies, well-established corporations and governmental entities in nearly every sector are considering opportunities to incorporate drones into their operations.
-A national conference entitled Preparing the Drone Workforce professional webinar series was planned for March in Colonial Williamsburg, VA, and cancelled due to the COVID-19 pandemic.
-Working together with NACCE, the conference has been reimagined as a series of four half-day webinars that will take place through the month of June.
-Our sessions include much of the original content planned for our in-person event in Williamsburg and bring in additional areas of focus.
+A national conference entitled Preparing the Drone Workforce professional webinar series was planned for March 2020 in Colonial Williamsburg, VA, and cancelled due to the COVID-19 pandemic.
+Working together with NACCE, the conference was reimagined as a series of four half-day webinars that took place every Wednesday through the month of June.
+Sessions included much of the original content planned for the March 2020 in-person event in Williamsburg and introduced additional areas of focus.

-Register today for the Preparing the Drone Workforce four-part professional development webinar series to:
+The Preparing the Drone Workforce four-part professional development webinar series invited leadership from across the nation to:

-– learn about key UAS educational offerings and industry initiatives
+– learn about key UAS educational offerings and industry initiatives; and

 – be among the first to learn about emerging trends in the industry

-Drone industry partners and UAS end-users will spotlight the growing demand for various applications, from package delivery to search and rescue, precision agriculture, real estate, transportation, infrastructure inspection, and many others.
+Drone industry partners and UAS end-users spotlighted the growing demand for various applications, from package delivery to search and rescue, precision agriculture, real estate, transportation, infrastructure inspection, and much more.

 A new program known as Community and Technical College Centers of Excellence in Small Unmanned Aircraft System Technology Training is being developed.
 Authorized under the FAA Reauthorization Act of 2018, this new program will establish an expanded role for two-year public colleges in education and training of Americans for unmanned aircraft systems (UAS), or drone technology.